Late Night Show

 The performance has been realized with the support of Life Long Burning – DanceWorks!, the programme of the European Cultural Fund.

-Audio-technika, MoveIn Studio, National Cultural Fund, SÍN Cultural Center, Zagrebački Plesni Centar
+Audio-technika, Embassy of the Republic of Slovenia Budapest, MoveIn Studio, National Cultural Fund, SÍN Cultural Center, Zagrebački Plesni Centar